Accusoft/ACS-FileManager-AspNet-Sample-Code/README.md

 ## Configuration

-The sample application requires an ACS API key in order to generate an OAuth token.
+The sample application requires an Accusoft Services API key in order to generate an OAuth token.
 You can obtain an API key by signing up at http://www.accusoft.com/products/accusoft-cloud-services/portal/.

 ## Setup